What is the MLTK process?

 - To see a series of MLTK use-cases based on different machine learning goals, see the MLTK Showcases in the Machine Learning Toolkit.

-- To read more about the available data sets within the MLTK you can use to explore machine learning without needing to ingest your own data, see MLTK data set credits.
+- To read more about the available data sets within MLTK you can use to explore machine learning without needing to ingest your own data, see MLTK data set credits.

 - To learn about companion apps, cheat-sheets, videos, and courses see Learn more about the Machine Learning Toolkit.